vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sat Aug  7 02:01:58 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Mon Aug  9 02:04:27 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER